eyeofparadox/eyeofparadox.github.io/content/posts/2007/07/time-in-a-distributed-process-driven-information-based-universe/index.md

 The increase of information in any region would reduce the amount of change possible in that frame of reference.
 Any information coming into the region of density would become subject to the attenuation.

-Each mass of information, having the tendency to attenuate time, would also attenuate space -- specifically, to compensate for the processing debt created by an information mass, the scope of transformation around that mass would be reduced, conserving energy.
+Each mass of information, having the tendency to attenuate time, would also attenuate space---specifically, to compensate for the processing debt created by an information mass, the scope of transformation around that mass would be reduced, conserving energy.

 A natural consequence of this space-time dilation is of course the expansion of the universal frame of reference.